On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Lackadaisical Quantum Walk on d-dimensional Grids

 As before, the energy stored in the self-loop remains unchanged after an application of the flip-flop shift operator, i.e., $S_{ff} \ket{\circlearrowleft} \ket{x_1,\ldots,x_i,\ldots,x_d} = \ket{\circlearrowleft} \ket{x_1,\ldots,x_i,\ldots,x_d}$.
 Thus, no considerations are needed for generalization.
 As the space topology is torus-like because of the periodic boundary conditions, the shift operates mod $\sqrt[d]{N}$.

-Finally, the system begins in the uniform distribution between each of the $N$ vertices of the $d$-dimensional grid with the weighted superposition of coin states generalized in Equation \ref{eq:generalized_coin_state}.
-The step where the simulation stops depends on a stopping condition, but the more appropriate one is to monitor the probability's evolution about the $m$ marked vertices until achieving its maximum~\cite{jonathan_impacts_solutions_LQW}.
+Finally, the system begins in the uniform distribution between each of the $N$ vertices of the $d$-dimensional grid with the weighted superposition of coin states generalized in Equation~\ref{eq:generalized_coin_state}.
+The step where the simulation stops depends on a stopping condition.
+As we already demonstrated in Section~\ref{section:comparison_stop_conditions}, the more appropriate stopping condition is to monitor the success probability until achieving its maximum.
 Now, the LQW algorithm can be simulated on higher-than-two-dimensional grids with multiple solutions.